-A design pattern is generally a repeatable solution to a commonly occurring software design problem.
-A design pattern is not a finished design that can be taken and copied into your code.
-A pattern is not a specific piece of code, but a general concept or template for solving a specific problem that can be used in many different situations.
-Design patterns can speed up the development process by applying tested and proven development practices.
+A design pattern is a repeatable solution to a commonly occurring software design problem.
+However, a design pattern is not a finished design that can be directly copied into your code.
+It is not a specific piece of code but a general concept or template for solving a specific problem, applicable in many different situations.
+Design patterns can speed up the development process by leveraging tested and proven development practices.

 Creational patterns